2023 Solar Incentives Guide for Howell, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement with your Howell utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other areas you might get refunded a percentage of the value.
+• Net Metering: Net metering factors in once your solar panels are up and running.
+If you have a net metering agreement with your Howell utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other places you may get refunded a percentage of the value.

-- Rebates: Rebates, or cash back after a purchase, are normally applied before any solar tax credits are calculated.
-Rebates may be given by your local utility company, by your state or by your county.
+• Rebates: Rebates, or cash back after a purchase, are typically applied prior to any solar tax credits being calculated.
+Rebates can be offered by your local utility company, by your county or by your state.

 Solar Veteran